activisthandbook/activisthandbook/articles/strategy/types.md

 ### **6\.
 Dual Power, as pursued by Social Ecology theory**

 (‘Building the new society in the shell of the old, without permission’.
 Could include elements of 1-5, depending on application. **Examples:** EZLN / Rojava Revolution \[Democratic Confederation of Northern Syria\])

+### **7\.
+Political Non-cooperation**

+Oppressors feeds on the integrity of respected and popular activists that support their ambitions such as in politics where a people's activist can comment about his affiliation to a particular politician or political party, and as a result drive support for the party.
+When activist chooses to mobilize themselves and speak against the oppressive activities of a regime, it weakens the people support for such political party, which could lead to political transformation championed by a new and true political party.
+This idea could be limited in causing the expected political change if such activist is unpopular.
+Even the popular could need to work with chain of progressive group to effect such change.
+However, this strategy could weaken the power of an oppressive regime.
+Blacks Lives Matter activist helped undermine white supremacists and Trump negligence of amplifying support to proffer justice to the killing of Floyd.
+This weakened his regime and automatically became a political advantage to the democrats and Biden in the last election in the United States.

 * * *